MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 Steps to **create service principal**:

-* Sign in to Azure with your individual user account, such as joe@microsoft.com.
+1. Sign in to Azure with your individual user account.
-* Create a _named_ service principal with specific scope.
+1. Create a _named_ service principal with specific scope.
 Because most quickstarts ask you to create an Azure resource, the service principal needs to have the ability to create resources.
-* Log off Azure with your user account.
+1. Log off Azure with your individual user account.

 Steps to **use service principal**:

-* Authenticate to Azure programmatically with the service principal with a certificate, environment variables, or a `.json` file.
+1. Authenticate to Azure programmatically with the service principal with a certificate, environment variables, or a `.json` file.
-* Create resources with service principal and use the service.
+1. Create Azure resources with service principal and use the service.

 Learn [how to create a service principal](node-sdk-azure-authenticate-principal.md).
 Remember to save the response from the creation step.
 You will need the response's `appId`, `tenant`, and `password` values to use the service principal.